Rigaudon/jsgames2/README.md

 Run npm install, then node entry.js

 #To dos
+- Redo initialize.js so that game rooms have their own methods
 - Reorder files to have subdirs
 - More dynamic templates
 - Redo game selection screen (IP)